 Under the exchange agreement, subject to certain restrictions (including those intended to ensure that Artisan Partners Holdings is not treated as a "publicly traded partnership" for U.S. federal income tax purposes), holders of partnership units have the right to exchange common units (together with an equal number of shares of our Class B common stock or Class C common stock, as applicable) for shares of our Class A common stock on a one-for-one basis.
-A partnership unit cannot be exchanged for a share of our Class B common stock without a share of our Class B common stock or Class C common stock, as applicable, being delivered together at the time of exchange for cancellation.
+A partnership unit cannot be exchanged for a share of our Class A common stock without a share of our Class B common stock, as applicable, being delivered together at the time of exchange for cancellation.